mhanders/spam-filter-api/readme.md

 #### Performance

-In a run on one half of testing, the app correctly classified 90/100 spam and 100/100 ham.
-In the remaining half of testing, the app classified 76/100 spam and 85/100 ham.
+In a testing run using some of the data provided, the app correctly classified 176/200 spam and 185/200 ham.
 So overall we saw false positive rates of 7.5%, and failed to classify about 17% of spam mail.

-### Improvements

-Improvements on the algorithm, improvements to design.